harvard-dce/mh-opsworks/README.md

 * The ability to create and destroy matterhorn clusters completely, including all attached resources,
 * Tagged matterhorn logging to [loggly](http://loggly.com),
 * A set of high-level rake tasks designed to make managing your OpsWorks matterhorn cluster easier,
-* A way to switch between existing clusters to make collaboration easier.
+* A way to switch between existing clusters to make collaboration easier,
+* Automatic horizontal worker scaling.

 ## Getting started